Article 1. Name

 4. Nomination Committee

 The task of this Committee is to nominate candidates for positions as officers of the WFNR.
+Nominations for positions in the Presidium can be handed in by each member up to a deadline determined by the Nomination Committee.
+This deadline is communicated to the entire membership by email.
 Committee members will be appointed by the Presidium.
 The President-Elect will serve as the Chair of this Committee.
 Up to five more officers may be elected by the General Assembly at the world congress preceding the next world congress when elections have to be made.

 5. SIG Committee

 The Chairpersons of all SIGs (see Article 12) form the SIG Committee.
 This Committee should meet at least on occasion of the world congresses.
-The Committee elects a SIG Committee Chairperson who is a permanent member of the Scientific Programme Committee (see below).
+The Committee elects a SIG Committee Chairperson who is a permanent member of the Scientific Programme Committee and a non-voting member of the Presidium (see Article 6 and below).

 6. Scientific Programme Committee